fbpx

 Electronic navigation

-Since 2008, the Port of Montreal has been implementing an electronic navigation system that improves efficiency and safety, while contributing to the protection of the marine environment.
+Since 2008, the Port of Montreal has been implementing an electronic navigation system that improves efficiency and safety.
 For example, the DUKC® (Dynamic Under Keel Clearance) system implemented in 2013 on the St. Lawrence River aims to optimize the use of the water column to ensure the safe passage of each vessel.

 Smart Port challenge